a2smirnov/firsttest/README.md

 #        edit ./backend/.env-(dev|prod)
 #             ./backend/api/config/settings.(dev|prod)
 #           to setup backend parameters
+#        use ./backend/build-back dev|prod to create containers
-#        use ./backend/build-back dev|prod to create and run local containers
+#        use ./backend/start-back dev|prod to create and run local containers
 #	 use ./backend/cloud-back-push dev|prod to push docker images to cloud registry
 #	 use ./backend/stop-back dev|prod to stop and remove local containers
 #